 Sexual harassment in any form that is directed toward students is prohibited.
-Persons who violate the policy will be subject to the full range of disciplinary consequences up to and including termination (for employees) and expulsion (for students) as dictated by the nature and severity of the violation and other relevant considerations.
+Persons who violate the policy will be subject to the full range of disciplinary consequences up to and including termination (for employees) and expulsion to the alternative program (for students) as dictated by the nature and severity of the violation and other relevant considerations.
 If appropriate, the circumstances constituting the violation may be reported to law enforcement agencies or child welfare agencies for further investigation and action.